varazir/join/README.md

 Parameters:

-    -title:       If used, will always create a notification on the receiving device with this as the title and text as the notification’s text. %U%_It NEED to be ""%_%U
+    -title:       If used, will always create a notification on the areceiving device with this as the title and text as the notification’s text.
+It NEED to be ""

     <text>        Text pushed to the device